-Applying a standard web browser, the administrator can configure and manage the Wireless Internet Camera directly from its own web page via the Intranet or Internet.
+Applying a standard web browser, the administrator can configure and manage the camera directly from its own web page via the Intranet or Internet.
 Up to 64 users name and password are permitted with privilege setting controlled by the administrator.